Hewlett-Packard issued a profit warning for its first fiscal quarter today.

 Borland Interbase backdoor exposed

-Recently we've seen a new trend in flames sent to Vulture Central.
-Namely, that people are trying to become Flame of the Week - often telling us about in the same email.
+We occasionally see new trends in flames sent to Vulture Central.
+For the first-half of 2001, we've seen people trying to become Flame of the Week - often telling us about in the same email.
 Rarely do these "flames" make it past even the most cursory glance, although some creative efforts will find their way into Readers' Letters.
 This doesn't stop 'em coming though.

 Royal & Sun Alliance sacks ten over obscene emails